mmbman/Katagiri/1987-03-15-Bendowa-Talk-5.md

 **Question:** Yes.
 What part does effort play in these three stages?

-**Katagiri Roshi:** The main effort is focusing on the third, *sho*. *Sho* means that the practice and realization [are] one.
+**Katagiri Roshi:** The main effort is focusing on the third, *shō*. *Shō* means that the practice and realization [are] one.
 You have to focus on that one.
 Then, naturally, you can experience awakening, enlightenment.

 **Questioner:** Okay.
 What constitutes *focusing*?